tyy02/webdriver-python/README.md

 # Webdriver-python
 A Docker image includes python 2.7, selenium 2.52.0 and firefox 45.0.2.
-It uses Firefox as the driver.Dockerfile.
+It uses Firefox as the driver.
+[Dockerfile](https://github.com/tyy02/webdriver-python/blob/master/Dockerfile)

 # Run image
 There are two test cases in the main.py test file and each case tests a keyword searching in www.baidu.com.